 Denbigh Castle

-A 35-minute drive east away from Conwy is Denbigh Castle.
-These castle ruins sit high above the town on the hill affording great views over the countryside.
+A 35-minute drive east of Conwy is Denbigh Castle.
+These castle ruins sit high above the town on the hill, affording great views over the countryside.

-If you would like to read more on this area, you can read my blog on North Wales here.
+If you would like to read more about this area, you can read my blog, Explore These 4 Beautiful Castles, 3 Waterfalls, and More in North Wales.

 Snowdonia

 Snowdonia is an awe-inspiring area to explore Wales.
-You can walk up a mountain, see trees growing out of lakes and waterfalls aplenty, all waiting for you to explore.
+You can walk up a mountain and see trees growing out of lakes and waterfalls aplenty, all waiting for you to explore.

 Mt.
 Snowdon